 The software-as-a-service (SaaS) business model makes enterprise technology available to small business owners.
-Functionality, like eCommerce software, is now priced to fit in small business budgets.
+Functionality like eCommerce software services are now priced to fit in small business budgets.

 That’s the great news.
 The challenge is that high volume means a ton of options to sort through.
 Before you get to the vendor selection stage, clarify what online services offer the best ROI.
 Back-office work is critical, but what would your business be without customers?
 Here are four online services every small business needs to grow online: